Paresh Baruah: Views on the Maoist movement in India

 He has an empathy with the Naxalites, and recently said in interview that the ULFA and the Communist Party of India (Maoist) have a "tactical understanding".
 In an e-mail sent to the media, he further quoted:

 "Maoism in India has been born out of the government's failure to address to the minimum needs of the common man.
 We may have different ideologies but we share a common quest – of overthrowing the current social system and replacing it with a new one; our enemy is common and, on this count, the Maoists have our complete moral support."

 Kishenji also acknowledged that the ULFA's "way" is dissimilar from the Maoists'.
 The "experts" hold the view the link between the Maoists and the ULFA "would remain on a purely strategic level" only.

 Controversies

+In 2010, the BBC reported that Baruah is the prime arms supplier in Southeast Asia.

 In April 2013, the news media alleged that on 10 April, Baruah had aggressively warned the artists to refrain from signing and performing on Hindi songs during the Rongali Bihu celebrations, and threatened to kill Zubeen Garg for not following their words.
 Tarun Gogoi also appreciated Garg for not listening to the ULFA.
 But, while being interviewed by an Assamese television channel, Baruah elucidated that the ULFA made "only an appeal to all artistes not to sing Hindi songs at Bihu functions" and that their "appeal" was misapprehend as a warning.
 He also stated that Garg must express regret for his comments over the organisation's appeal.